Calvin and Hobbes by Bill Watterson for July 01, 2014

 41. Missing large

-ron almost 10 years ago
+ron over 10 years ago

 And the absolute center point (where the center of the post is) does not move at all.
 Of course it’s an infinitesimal point – too small to see – but it’s there.
 Or is it?
 And that led mathematicians into “infinitesimals” (Calculus).